ProtoXCode/Atlas-Protocol/docs/logbook.md

 ---

 ### 📅 2025-05-06 – Too many new ideas / BHC side project
-- Oppurtunity to look at a possibility to compress STEP files.
+- Opportunity to look at a possibility to compress STEP files.
   - Created full folder structure for BHC repo.
   - Built `compress_to_atlas()` and wired it into CLI and API.
     - Must finish compressor.
 Let's hope it works, it's *unusual*.